HN67/model/README.md

 Also, usually the base.Manager class is subclassed to hook the Model to Pygame display and events to show output and allow interactivity.

 An example implementation is the ```stargon``` module, which draws pointed stars.
 The implementation currently hooked to main is ```projection```, which projects a 3D environment onto the screen.

+## Projection
+Control movement with WASDQE, and rotate with arrow keys and >< keys.